Min Ko Naing: Campaigns

 Following his release from prison, Min Ko Naing helped to found the 88 Generation Students Group, which continued to fight for democracy in Burma.
-From 10 October 2006 to 18 October 2006 (his 44th birthday), some of the "88 generation" students organized a nationwide campaign, "White Expression" to pressure the military government to release him and all of political prisoners.
-Participants wore white clothing in a show of support for the release of all political prisoners.
-They also organized the signature campaign to pressure the junta to release him and all political prisoners.
-It was started a week after Min Ko Naing and four colleagues were arrested.
+From 10 to 18 October 2006 (his 44th birthday), some of the "88 generation" students organized a nationwide campaign, "White Expression" to pressure the military government to release him and all other political prisoners.
+The participants wore white clothing in a show of support for the release of all political prisoners.
+They also organized a signature campaign to pressure the junta to release him and all political prisoners.
+The campaign was launched a week after Min Ko Naing and four colleagues were arrested.
 Many well-known artists from Myanmar (such as Ludu Daw Amar and Zarganar) signed the petition.

 On 4 January 2007, the 88 Generation Students organized the "Open Heart Campaign".
 He said to the Irrawaddy Magazine that the campaign was to encourage the people to exercise freedom of expression.
 People could write to State Peace and Development Council leader senior general Than Shwe about their feelings under the military government.

 The 88 Generation Students Group also conducted a "White Sunday" campaign from 11 March 2007 to 20 May 2007 to express support for family members of political prisoners.
 They visited the families of political prisoners in Yangon every Sunday during this period.